Unsigned Bb Cornet with 4 Allen Valves

 Here I'm presenting another very unusual cornet from Mark Elrod's collection.
 This story has to be very short, because we know very little about the origins of this cornet.
 There are two other, very similar, Bb cornets known.
 One is in the Utley Collection of the National Music Museum.
 That has the same distinctive bell flare and garland and flat windway valves, although with top action levers.
 The other, with side action as seen here, is pictured on Horn-u-Copia.
 Each has the same fourth valve for changing pitch from Bb to A and the Utley example also has an alternate mouthpipe to shorten it to C. Elrod's example appears never to have had this feature.

 This cornet was acquired in quite good condition and already was a very good player.
 Unfortunately, it had a cheap nickel plated finish applied at some time in the distant past.
-Stripping plating from a brass or nickel silver instrument can be disastrous and good instruments are often ruined by careless action, resulting in removing too much of the base metal.
 Once that was done, the dent removal was not at all difficult.

-The only part that appeared to have been installed badly during the last restoration was the third slide tubes and small curves.
-This was easily rectified as seen in the last two photos.
-I had to reconstruct three of the five slide assemblies which had been replaced before the nickel plating and not so well.
+All of the slides had to be rebuilt to make the tubes parallel and appear as they were originally.
 Two of the valve levers had also been repaired, including unsightly struts to keep the inadequate repair from falling apart.
 The lyre mount was clearly a later addition.
 Once back together, it is still a very good playing cornet.

 The overall length of this cornet is 12 7/8" (10 5/8" from bell rim to bell curve), the bell rim diameter is 4 1/8" and the bore the valves measures .465".